apache/hudi/rfc/rfc-63/rfc-63.md

     * Where these files are physically located (irrespective of their storage layout)
 3. Use the physical paths derived from metadata to access and read the relevant data.

+Let's take an example.
+Assume that we have a functional index on `DATE_FORMAT(ts, '%Y-%m-%d')` and a query `SELECT * FROM hudi_tbl where DATE_FORMAT(ts) > 2022-03-01`.
+The index will be a collection of key-values where keys are the value after evaluating the expression and values are the list of files.
+Also, keys are sorted by their natural order.
+In this case, the reader will look up the index and find the first key that is greater than `2022-03-01` and return the set of files to be scanned.

+When the functional index is created using `column_stats` then the index will be a collection of key-values where keys are the hash of storage partition and file paths and values are the stats of the value after evaluating the expression.
+In this case, the reader will look up the `files` index first to prune partitions and then look up the functional index to skip files.

 Below are the concrete steps on how Hudi will intercept predicate in the query and use functional index whenever it can.

 1. Identify the relevant functional index based on the predicate and add a new predicate based on the Functional Index